zhanghang1989/ResNeSt/README.md

 ### Detectron Models

-Training code and pretrained models are coming soon at our [Detectron2 Fork](https://github.com/zhanghang1989/detectron2-ResNeSt).
+Training code and pretrained models are released at our [Detectron2 Fork](https://github.com/zhanghang1989/detectron2-ResNeSt).

 #### Object Detection on MS-COCO validation set